MicrosoftDocs/memdocs/sccm/apps/understand/deployment-download-technical-reference.md

 ms.collection: M365-identity-device-management
 ---

-# Application Download
+# Application Download in Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-Before you continue, please review [Application deployment client components](/sccm/apps/understand/technicalreference-app-deployment-components) to understand DCM and CI Agent job processing.
+Before you continue, please review [Application deployment client components](/sccm/apps/understand/client-components-technical-reference) to understand DCM and CI Agent job processing.

 ## Download Initiation

 Application content download is initiated by the CI Agent component on the client during the **StateDownloadingContents** phase.
 This process is the same, regardless of whether the application is deployed to a Device Collection or a User collection.

 - For **Available** deployments, application content is downloaded when the user initiates the application installation from Software Center.
 - For **Required** deployments, application content is downloaded when the assignment is activated and the application is found Applicable after evaluation.
-To understand when the assignment is activated, see the [Application Deployment to Device Collections](/sccm/apps/understand/technicalreference-app-deployment-device) or [Application Deployment to User Collections](/sccm/apps/understand/technicalreference-app-deployment-user) articles.
+To understand when the assignment is activated, see the [Application Deployment to Device Collections](/sccm/apps/understand/device-deployment-technical-reference) or [Application Deployment to User Collections](/sccm/apps/understand/user-deployment-technical-reference) articles.

 When CI Agent initiates the content download, it creates a task that is handled by the CI Task Manager component.
 CI Task Manager then initiates the content download.
 This activity can be tracked in the **CITaskMgr.log** by using the Deployment Type Unique ID.